-The Board of Directors of Defenders of Wildlife is made up of professionals from all walks of life—academic, scientific, legal, financial and business—who share a common love for our nation's wildlife and natural heritage.
+Defenders of Wildlife’s Board of Directors is made up of professionals from all walks of life—academic, scientific, legal, financial and business—who share a common love for our nation's wildlife and natural heritage.
 Their combined experience and dedication play an extremely important role in charting the future of Defenders and the wildlife conservation movement.

 BOARD OF DIRECTORS